andela-eosuagwu/ACADA/readme.md

 - Browse videos by category
 - view single video

-You can visit [learner-tube demo page](https://learner-tube.herokuapp.com/) to view the project demo.
+You can visit [acada demo page](acada.herokuapp.com/) to view the project demo.

 ## Security Vulnerabilities